-If you’ve walk along the northern beaches of Santa Monica recently, you’ve probably noticed the construction taking place along the walking and bike path.
+If you’ve walk along the northern beaches of Santa Monica recently, you’ve probably noticed the construction taking place along the walking and bike path, known as the Marvin Braude Bike Trail.
 This is part of the North Beach Trail Improvement Project, put on by the City of Santa Monica.

 The project started in September 2019 and is set to finish in November 2020.
 The goal of this renovation is to enhance the safety and mobility for all visitors, and to provide the Ocean Front Walk with all-new lighting, pavement, and seating.
 The project is being executed in stages, and signage for pedestrians and cyclists have been provided to inform bystanders of upcoming closures and detours.